twotwentyseven/handbook/holiday-prep.md

 # Anything I should be doing before/after I go on holiday?

+If you're going on holidays, make sure you email holidays@twotwentyseven.com at least two weeks in advance for a shorter holiday and as far in advance for a longer one.
+This helps us plan our resource schedule and make sure we don't get into a pickle with how we schedule projects (i.e. promise something that then can't be done).

 If it's a short holiday (1-2 days) then you probably will need to do very little to prepare.
 If it's longer then follow the below procedure.

 Everyone should prepare for going on holiday by creating a handover plan.
 Some may find this is shorter than others, eg you're a developer and nothing has been purposefully scheduled during your holiday vs a project manager which will need to provide more extensive notes.